 Has your Jeep recently developed a weird clicking noise?
 Does the clicking become louder as the engine reaches operating temperature?
 Does the sound resemble a clicking pen or a ticking noise?
 Is the sound in sync with engine RPM or wheel speed?
 If you answered yes to any of the above questions, your solution could be right here in this article, so stick around.

-If your Jeep Wrangler emits a clicking/ticking sound, it could be caused by any of the below components being faulty:
+The Jeep Wrangler emits a clicking/ticking sound that could be caused by any of the below components being faulty:

 - Worn Hydraulic Lifters